LukasWoodtli/WebPage/pelican/content/models_of_computation.md

         - writing
             - $1$: incrementing number
             - $0$: decrementing number
-7. Current *state* of simulated Turing machine represented by different encodings
+7. Current *state* of simulated Turing machine represented by different encoding
     - e. g
         - State 1: use *a*, *b*, *c*
         - State 2: use *d*, *e*, *f*
         - ...
 8. Convert each Turing Machine rule into a Tag Systems that rewrites the current string in the expected way
-9. Combine all the Tag Systems to make a large one thet simulates every rule of the Turing Machine
+9. Combine all the Tag Systems to make a large one the simulates every rule of the Turing Machine

 ### Cyclic Tag Systems